cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-Notice how there is a **key** `bank:` inside it.
+Note that there is a **key** `bank:` inside it.
 This will become important later on when you _add_ it to Stargate.

-1. Create an extension interface for your module using function names and parameters that make sense in your case.
+1. Create an extension interface for your module using function names and parameters that satisfy your needs.
-2. Make sure that the key is unique and does not overlap with any other modules of your application, unless you are certain that you really know what you are doing.
+2. It is recommended to make sure that the key is unique and does not overlap with any other modules of your application.
-3. Then, create a factory for its implementation copying the [model here](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/queries.ts#L20-L59).
-For the implementation, of course, the [`QueryClientImpl`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/queries.ts#L4) implementation has to come from your own compiled Protobuf query service.
+3. Create a factory for its implementation copying the [model here](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/queries.ts#L20-L59).
+Remember that the [`QueryClientImpl`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/queries.ts#L4) implementation must come from your own compiled Protobuf query service.

 ## Integration with Stargate

 `StargateClient` and `SigningStargateClient` are typically the ultimate abstractions that facilitate the querying and sending of transactions.
 You are now ready to add your own elements to them.
-The easiest way is for you to inherit from them and expose the extra functions you require.
+The easiest way is to inherit from them and expose the extra functions you require.

-If your extra functions map one for one with those of your own extension, then you might as well publicly expose the extension itself to minimize duplication in [`StargateClient`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/stargateclient.ts#L143) and [`SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/signingstargateclient.ts#L109).
+If your extra functions map one-for-one with those of your own extension, then you can publicly expose the extension itself to minimize duplication in [`StargateClient`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/stargateclient.ts#L143) and [`SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/signingstargateclient.ts#L109).

 For example, if you have your `interface MyExtension` with a `myKey` key and you are creating `MyStargateClient`: